Get

 Can a Litter of Kittens Have Different Fathers?
 Vet-Verified Facts & FAQ

 Most of the time, littermates resemble each other a great deal, sharing colors and body shapes at the very least.
-But sometimes surprises crop up, with one or two kittens who look different from their siblings, leading many who’ve seen the phenomenon to wonder if kittens in one litter can have different fathers.
+But sometimes surprises crop up, with one or two kittens who look different from their siblings.
+So, what could be causing this?
+Could a litter of kittens have different fathers resulting in different looking kittens?

 How Big Are Most Litters?